-None routine Journals, such as one off virements, must documented and authorised by the relevant authority, based on Trust approval levels, prior to being input to the Financial management system, and the system-generated reference should then be recorded on the documentation.
+Non-routine Journals, such as one off virements, must be documented and authorised by the relevant authority, based on Trust approval levels, prior to being input into the Financial Management System, and the system-generated reference should be recorded on all documentation.

-Bank transactions, such as local income i.e Parent Pay or Self Generated funds/sales invoices, should be processed by the Senior Administrator and checked by the CFOO during the month end procedures.
-Any amendments made by the CFOO should be shared with the administrators so they can update their records and avoid repeated amendments being required.
+Bank transactions, such as local income, i.e., Parent Pay or Self-Generated funds/sales invoices, should be processed by the Senior Administrator and checked by the CFOO during the month-end procedures.
+Any amendments made by the CFOO should be shared with the administrators o they can update their records and avoid repeated amendments being required.

-3.4.
-Reconciliations
+3.4 Reconciliations